A Bigger Picture: My Favourite Top Ten Quotes from David Hockney

-David Hockney: Apart from his new show at the RA called A Bigger Picture which is now stoked to be a sure-fire art blockbuster of the year, the newly crowned Greatest British Living Artist has been making huge headlines for his supposed to be jab at Damien Hirst when he wrote “all the works were made by the artist himself, personally” in a poster for his new show.
+David Hockney: Apart from his new show at the RA called A Bigger Picture which is now stoked to be a sure-fire art blockbuster of the year, the newly crowned Greatest British Living Artist has been making huge headlines for his supposed to be a jab at Damien Hirst when he wrote "all the works were made by the artist himself, personally" in a poster for his new show.

 Art pundits clamoured for such a story to pit two superstar artists against each other.
 All of a sudden, we have our own version of Nadal and Rafa in the limelight of contemporary art.
 Controversy or not, it has opened a dialogue about the role of assistants in the creative evolution of an artist.
 As for when should it be considered the work of the artist or his assistant is as complicated as defining what or when something becomes art.
 But in general, for British art, it's all good – all publicity is good publicity especially because these artists are both English.

 Now before I visit the quasi-retrospective and write a better review of David's Yorkshire landscape paintings and Ipad drawings, I found some favourite quotes from David Hockney, which may not be as controversial as the one above, but still delivers the punch that makes you think hard about art and why Hockney at 74, is still as relevant as ever.

 Interview with David Hockney's new exhibition at the RA (Channel 4 News)